Lipids are macromolecules that are insoluble in water. They are present in living organisms and also distributed in nature

 14 | Galactosylceramide | brain |

-Lipids are one of 4 significant macromolecules (organic compounds) of our body.
+Lipids are one of our body’s 4 significant macromolecules that are taken from an external diet.

-But, some of them are made in the body from excess carbohydrates.
+Also, some of them are biosynthesized in our body as per need from excess carbohydrates and other sources.

 They are insoluble in water and hence called hydrophobic.